VarCharMax/ToDoList/README.md

-## Quick Start.
+## Quick Start

 - Run the following commands:
     * dotnet dev-certs https --clean
     * dotnet dev-certs https --trust
 - From the ClientApp folder run `npm install` to install node_modules.
 - From the ToDoList.Server folder run `dotnet restore` to restore NuGet packages.
 - The Connection Strategy is set to `managed` in appSettings.json, which means that the Angular development server will launch automatically in the background to supply the runtime files to the MVC controller.